naugtur/node-example-heapdump/README.md

 - Run `npm start`
 - Open [http://localhost:8080](http://localhost:8080)
 - Now try implementing getting a heapdump through a http request and prove a leak exists.
+  - Can be done without the `heapdump` package, with this: https://nodejs.org/dist/latest-v12.x/docs/api/v8.html#v8_v8_writeheapsnapshot_filename

 ## Finding a real issue